Amacree (1788 ship): Career

-7th enslaving voyage (1797–1798): Captain Thomas Mullion sailed from Liverpool on 6 June 1797, bound for Bonny.
+7th voyage transporting enslaved people (1797–1798): Captain Thomas Mullion sailed from Liverpool on 6 June 1797, bound for Bonny.
+In 1797, 104 vessels sailed from English ports bound for Africa to acquire and transport enslaved people; 90 of these vessels sailed from Liverpool.

 Amacree arrived at Dominica on 25 December with 349 captives.
+(A source using records from Dominica reports that Amacree had embarked 431 captives, and delivered 349.)
 She left for Liverpool on 19 January 1798 and arrived there on 26 February.
 She had left Liverpool with 43 crew members and suffered one crew death on her voyage.

-8th enslaving voyage (1798–1799): Captain Richard Kendall sailed from Liverpool on 14 June 1798, bound for Bonny.
+8th voyage transporting enslaved people (1798–1799): Captain Richard Kendall sailed from Liverpool on 14 June 1798, bound for Bonny.
+In 1798, 160 vessels sailed from English ports bound for Africa to acquire and transport enslaved people; 149 of these vessels sailed from Liverpool.
+This was the highest annual total during the 1795–1804 period.

 Amacree arrived at Dominica on 28 November with 345 captives.
+(A source using records from Dominica reports that Amacree had embarked 426 captives, and delivered 345.
+She was the only vessel transporting enslaved people to arrive in Dominca in 1798.)
 She sailed for Liverpool on 10 March 1799 and arrived there on 19 April.
 She had left Liverpool with 47 crew members and suffered 10 crew deaths on her voyage.

-9th enslaving voyage (1799–1800): Captain William Maxwell sailed from Liverpool on 1 August 1799, bound for New Calabar.
+9th voyage transporting enslaved people (1799–1800): Captain William Maxwell sailed from Liverpool on 1 August 1799, bound for New Calabar.
+In 1799, 156 vessels sailed from English ports bound for Africa to acquire and transport enslaved people; 134 of these vessels sailed from Liverpool.

 Amacree arrived at Dominica on 27 January 1800 with 325 captives.
+(A source using records from Dominica reports that Amacree had embarked 402 captives, and delivered 325.)
 She sailed for Liverpool on 24 April and arrived there on 22 June.
 She had left Liverpool with 35 crew members and suffered seven crew deaths on her voyage.

-10th enslaving voyage (1800–1801): Captain Thomas Houghton acquired a letter of marque on 4 September 1800.
+10th voyage transporting enslaved people (1800–1801): Captain Thomas Houghton acquired a letter of marque on 4 September 1800.
 He sailed from Liverpool on 20 October, bound for Cape Grand Mount.
+In 1800, 133 vessels sailed from English ports bound for Africa to acquire and transport enslaved people; 120 of these vessels sailed from Liverpool.
+This was the highest annual total during the 1795–1804 period.

 Amacree arrived at Martinique on 12 June 1801 with 211 captives.
 She arrived back at Liverpool on 27 September.
 Her cargo to Liverpool consisted of ivory, pepper, sugar, cotton, wine, "noyeau" (nuts), and succades.
 On her way back from Martinique she had to put into Cork, in distress.